 Allogenic cells come from an outside party, and they are only derived from healthy individuals with strong immune systems.
 This can allow these cells to be highly effective in regenerating tissues and provide a strong response.
 While ensuring donor-recipient compatibility is important, issues relating to this can be reduced by having close relatives donate or by running DNA tests on donor samples.

 While these tissues can have very high regenerative capacity, the fact they are generated from another source could result in compatibility issues.
 It is critical that the donor have compatible DNA to the recipient.
 If there are any compatibility issues, graft-versus-host disease can occur, resulting in many health problems due to the killing of healthy cells.

-Just recently, 12 individuals who underwent allogeneic stem cell injections were hospitalized due to infections caused by the injected cells being contaminated with bacteria.
-These cells were not FDA-approved, reinforcing the need to ensure your allogeneic cells are derived from a trusted source.
+Just recently, 12 individuals who underwent allogenic stem cell injections were hospitalized due to infections caused by the injected cells being contaminated with bacteria.
+These cells were not FDA-approved, reinforcing the need to ensure your allogenic cells are derived from a trusted source.